 How to Grow Iceberg Lettuce Plants

-Grow plants in full sun.
+Grow the plants in full sun.
 The soil should be rich, fertile, and well-draining.

-The trick to successfully growing lettuce is to keep it growing fast, with lots of water and fertilizer.
-Keep the soil moist.
-Frequent use of nitrogen-rich fertilizer is recommended.
-Iceberg lettuce plants respond well to regular applications of liquid fertilizer.
+Another trick to successfully growing lettuce is to keep it growing fast, with lots of water.
+Keep the soil moist, but not wet, during the entire growing cycle.

 Bunnies like lettuce.
 Got bunnies!?
 Then, a rabbit fence is in your future.